Mike Smith (American football coach)

 Mike Smith (born June 13, 1959) is an American former football coach and player.
 He served as the head coach of the Atlanta Falcons from 2008 to 2014.
 Smith has also served as the defensive coordinator for the Jacksonville Jaguars and Tampa Bay Buccaneers.
-During his tenure as head coach of the Falcons, Smith became the franchise's winningest head coach by number of wins in addition to being the recipient of the 2008 NFL Coach of the Year Award by the Associated Press and was also voted NFL Coach of the Year Award by the Sporting News in 2008, 2010, and 2012.
+During his tenure in Atlanta, Smith became the franchise's winningest head coach by number of wins in addition to being the recipient of the 2008 NFL Coach of the Year Award by the Associated Press and was also voted NFL Coach of the Year Award by the Sporting News in 2008, 2010, and 2012.

 Early life

 Raised in Daytona Beach, Florida, Smith played linebacker at Father Lopez Catholic High School, earning all-state honors.
 He played collegiately for East Tennessee State University between 1977 and 1981 and was chosen as defensive MVP twice.
 Smith briefly played professionally for the Winnipeg Blue Bombers of the Canadian Football League for the 1982 season before retiring as a player.